Sustainable Forest Management

 2018

-• In 2018, the Group formulated a grievance mechanism with the help of the IFC.
+• The Group formulated a grievance mechanism with the help of the IFC.
 Together with the University of Indonesia, we also conducted a social survey of operational and surrounding areas on a three-year plan.

-• We reported on peatland management technology at the December 2018 United Nations Climate Change Conference (COP24) held in Poland.
+• We reported on peatland management technology at the 24th Conference of the Parties (COP24) to the United Nations Framework Convention on Climate Change in Poland in December.

 2019